nyhtml/Dell-OptiPlex-790/README.md

 – Carrying Case/Protective Skin<br>
 <br>
 # Compatibility<br>
-The latest <a href="https://github.com/Sipylus/OS">Operating System</a> that is supported is Catalina 10.15.6.
+The latest <a href="https://github.com/Sipylus/OS">Operating System</a> that is supported is Catalina 10.15.7.

 # Releases
-Warning: Our <a href="https://github.com/Sipylus/Dell-OptiPlex-790/releases">releases</a> are configured to work with systems configured with similar hardware.
+**Warning**: Our <a href="https://github.com/Sipylus/Dell-OptiPlex-790/releases">releases</a> are configured to work with systems configured with similar hardware.